Learning in Repeated Multi-Unit Pay-As-Bid Auctions: Introduction

+\textbf{Online Mirror Descent Algorithm (Section \ref{sec:bandit}).} In this section, we introduce an alternative learning algorithm based on Online Mirror Descent (OMD) that enhances the regret upper bounds of our decoupled exponential weight algorithm by a factor of \(\sqrt{M}\), albeit with increased computational demands.
+Utilizing our DP scheme, specifically the graph it induces (see Section \ref{sec:offline}), we maintain probability measures over the DP graph nodes rather than its edges.
+This modification, informed by the observation that bid vector utility depends solely on the graph's nodes, results in more efficient regret bounds.

-\textbf{Regret Lower Bound (Section~\ref{sec: lower bound}).} To complement our discretized regret upper bound, we construct a regret lower bound for the full information setting which matches our upper bound up to a factor of $\sqrt{\log |\mathcal{B}|}$.
-We do this by constructing two distributions over adversary bid vectors for which any learning agent is guaranteed to incur regret linear in $M$ when trying to learn the optimal bid under these distributions.
+{\textbf{Regret Lower Bound (Section~\ref{sec: lower bound}).} To complement our regret upper bound, we construct regret lower bounds for both full information and bandit settings: $\Omega(M\sqrt{T})$ and $\Omega(\max{M^\frac{2}{3} T^{\frac{2}{3}}, M\sqrt{T}})$.
+To construct the regret lower bound of $\Omega(M\sqrt{T})$, which is a valid lower bound for both settings, we construct two distributions over adversary bid vectors for which any learning agent is guaranteed to incur regret linear in $M$ when trying to learn the optimal bid under these distributions.
+Observe that the regret of our OMD algorithm matches the dependence of the regret lower bound on $M$.

+For the bandit setting, we present another regret lower bound of $\Omega(M^\frac{2}{3} T^{\frac{2}{3}})$, which matches the regret of both Decoupled Exponential Weights and OMD Algorithms in terms of dependence on $T$.
+To construct this lower bound, we build upon the well-known $\Omega(T^{\frac{2}{3}})$ regret lower bound for the posted price and first price auctions in \cite{DemandCurve2003, ContextBanditsCrossLearning2019}.
+In particular, we consider a distribution over adversary bid vectors such that the marginal distribution of the adversary's bid for any unit is the equal revenue distribution.
+We then construct a family of hypotheses by perturbing each of these marginals at a different bid value.
+We make a key simplification that the set of possible perturbations between two units must be disjoint, limiting the impact of cross-learning between units and allowing for stronger dependence in $M$.
+We show that any learning agent must incur regret at least $\Omega(M^\frac{2}{3} T^{\frac{2}{3}})$ when distinguishing among all possible combinations of perturbations.}